mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 # Generic Troubleshooting Steps
 These steps should be followed if your specific issue is not found in the later sections of this guide.

+## Verify Game Integrity
+Verifying game integrity will restore all files installed by tModLoader in the install folder to their original state.
+In Steam right click on `tModLoader` in the library, then click on `Properties` click on `Local Files`.
+Click on `Verify integrity of game files...`. ([Video instructions](https://gfycat.com/ScaredOrdinaryBangeltiger)).
+This should start a download of the now missing files.
+Once that is done, try tModLoader again to see if you issue is resolved.
+If it isn't, or you are on GOG, follow the [Fresh Install](#fresh-install) instructions.

 ## Fresh Install
 A fresh install solves many issues preventing the game from launching.
 After doing a fresh install, **do not** place any other files in the install directory.
 First, open up the [install location](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install).

 Make sure you opened the install folder, not the saves folder.
 The saves folder has folders named "Players" and "Worlds" while the install folder has folders such as "tModLoader-Logs" and "LaunchUtils".
-Now that the install folder is open select all the files and folders and delete them.
+Now that the install folder is open select all the files and folders and **delete them all**.
 Next, reinstall tModLoader:
 * Steam install: In Steam right click on `tModLoader` in the library, then click on `Properties` click on `Local Files`.
 Click on `Verify integrity of game files...`.
 This should start a download of the now missing files.
 In the install folder, you should see the files start to appear again.
 * GOG install: Install as normal, to the same folder as before.

+### Fresh Install Terraria
+tModLoader loads files from the Terraria install folder.
+Do the same steps above but for Terraria.

 ## Disable All Mods
 If you are experiencing an issue, it is useful to confirm whether the issue is caused by a Mod or by tModLoader.
 Usually the cause of issues can be determined by reading the error messages in-game or by [Reading client.log](#reading-clientlog), but if not, disabling all mods and confirming that the issue still happens or doesn't happen is useful.